Tigerbeer688/github-trending-1/README.md

 ## Unknown

+* 【2024-08-17】[base-org / brand-kit](https://github.com/base-org/brand-kit) - Brand guide and logos for the Base brand.
 * 【2024-08-10】[joebew42 / study-path](https://github.com/joebew42/study-path) - An organized learning path on Clean Code, Test-Driven Development, Legacy Code, Refactoring, Domain-Driven Design and Microservice Architecture
 * 【2024-08-09】[microsoft / powerbi-desktop-samples](https://github.com/microsoft/powerbi-desktop-samples) - Power BI Desktop sample files for the monthly release.
 Here you can find the PBIX files used in the monthly release videos.
 * 【2024-07-25】[onceupon / Bash-Oneliner](https://github.com/onceupon/Bash-Oneliner) - A collection of handy Bash One-Liners and terminal tricks for data processing and Linux system maintenance.